 Explain modalities to improve care coordination among interprofessional team members in order to improve outcomes for patients affected by hemifacial spasms.

-Hemifacial spasm (HFS) is a disorder characterized by paroxysmal, involuntary twitching of facial muscles of one side of face innervated by ipsilateral facial nerve (seventh cranial nerve).
+Hemifacial spasm (HFS) is a disorder characterized by paroxysmal, involuntary twitching of facial muscles of one side of the face innervated by the ipsilateral facial nerve (seventh cranial nerve).
 It is considered a subtype of peripheral (neuromuscular) movement disorder.
-As the name suggests, the disorder is almost always unilateral except in some rare cases of severe hemifacial spasm (less than 5%) during which one can see the bilateral involvement of facial muscles.
+As the name suggests, the disorder is almost always unilateral except in some rare cases of severe hemifacial spasm (less than 5%), during which one can see the bilateral involvement of facial muscles.